lancercat/VSDF/README.md

 [UPD] As numpy.float is deprecated, please replace all occurrences of np.float with np.float32 if you encounter a problem.

+[UPD] Fixed the high VRAM cost issue in single-image test, as suggested in Issue #7, and huge thanks for XTMeow's solution and feedbacks~

 Also, if you have any questions or concerns about the paper or the code, feel free to open an issue so we can improve them.